kimoppalfens/kimoppalfens.github.io/_posts/2017-11-21- CoMGMT usecase - Part 2.md

 Before you can enable Co-Management, you need to make sure that you have met the following pre-requisites :

 - Configuration Manager 1710 Current Branch or Technical Preview version 1709 (or later)
-- Azure AD
+- Azure AD & Azure AD Discovery
 - EMS or Intune license for all users
 - Intune subscription (MDM authority in Intune set to Intune)

-It is beyond the scope of this blog to cover these pre-requisites but once you have all of that in place we can continue with the setup of co-management.
+It is beyond the scope of this blog to cover these pre-requisites but we will focus in this post on configuring Azure AD Discovery.

 ## Configure Azure AD Discovery ##